Shots fired: Cisco claims it has global data centre solution of choice

 This provider of informations and communications technology has operations in more than 20 countries and multi-billion euro revenues.
 Adopting software-defined automation has helped the company to reduce manual tasks by 90 percent.

 “Our customers want high quality services, uncompromised security, and flexibility, all at a reasonable price,” says T-Systems delivery executive of production midmarket Andreas Schwall.

 “Our challenge was to reduce IT effort and maintenance-based outages, while improving capacity at the network and security layer.
 Based on open APIs and an application-centric view of our landscape, we can reduce lead times during the onboarding process and rapidly add more services to our portfolio,”Hosters

 This company is a certified Microsoft Azure managed service provider based in Denmark offering cloud and hybrid solutions.
-Cisco ACI is now operating in three Hosters data centres and baby spines in conjunction with Fortinet for added security, with the company planning to upgrade its data centres to 100GbE.
+Cisco ACI is now operating in three Hosters data centers and baby spines in conjunction with Fortinet for added security, with the company planning to upgrade its data centers to 100GbE.